 Gather Required Documentation

-Proof of military service (e.g., DD Form 214).
+Military service documentation (e. g.
+DD Form 214).

-Recent utility bills (to demonstrate energy usage).
+Recent utility bills (to show how much energy was used).

 Get a Professional Energy Audit